How to become Certified Interpreters in Australia?

 Theoretically, there should be a constant and even a growing demand for interpreters in Australia.
-There is a steady inward flow of international migrants and within the country itself there are many residents whose native language is not English.
-That means that there should be a need for interpreters in all walks of life.
+There is a steady inward flow of international migrants and within the country itself, there are many residents whose native language is not English.
+That means that there should be a need for interpreters from all walks of life.

-How to become a certified interpreter or translator in Australia
+How to become a NAATI certified translator or interpreter in Australia ?

+How to become an interpreter in Australia?
 You won’t get a properly paid job as an interpreter or a translator in Australia unless you are suitably certified and accredited.
-If you wish to become a foreign language interpreter in Australia you would have to pass one or more exams after completing an interpreter’s course at a recognised Australian institution.
-Most major Australian universities have courses for professional interpreters and translators.
+If you wish to become a foreign language interpreter in Australia you would have to pass one or more exams after completing an interpreter’s course at a recognized Australian institution.
+Most major universities have courses for professional interpreters and translators in Australia.
 Once you become a certified interpreter you will then need to become accredited with the official translator’s and interpreter’s body, NAATI.
-Most court approved interpreters, for instance, must be accredited with NAATI.
+Most court-approved interpreters, for instance, must be accredited with NAATI.
 NAATI accreditation may also be obtained if you have already migrated to Australia and wish to pursue a career in interpreting here.

-There is a specific court interpreter certification process av.
-As a court interpreter you would make yourself available for court appearances by people whose first language is not English.
-Because of the diversity of second languages in Australia, this means that there is ample demand for certified interpreters who are fluent in Korean, Vietnamese, Mandarin, Spanish, Arabic, Hindi, Urdu and Farsi, just to name a few of the more common second languages used in Australia by migrants and refugees.
+There is a specific court interpreter certification process.
+As a court interpreter, you would make yourself available for court appearances by people whose first language is not English.
+Because of the diversity of second languages in Australia, this means that there is ample demand for certified interpreters who are fluent in Korean, Vietnamese, Mandarin, Spanish, Arabic, Hindi, Urdu, and Farsi, just to name a few of the more common second languages used in Australia by migrants and refugees.

-Certified interpreters are valuable in all government departments at both state and federal level.
-They are needed whenever there is a danger of poor communication between government and private organisations and people in the community whose grasp of English is not yet fluent enough to get their message across.
-For example, interpreters are very useful in large, urban hospitals where a mistake in diagnosis of a patient’s condition because of a difficulty in communicating can be serious or even fatal.
+Certified interpreters are valuable in all government departments at both state and federal levels.
+They are needed whenever there is a danger of poor communication between government and private organizations and people in the community whose grasp of English is not yet fluent enough to get their message across.
+For example, interpreters are very useful in large, urban hospitals where a mistake in the diagnosis of a patient’s condition because of difficulty in communicating can be serious or even fatal.